 Every shareholder has the right to file a reasoned countermotion against proposals made by the Executive Board and/or the Supervisory Board on any item on the Agenda.
-Furthermore, every shareholder has the right to nominate candidates for the election of the Supervisory Board members or of the independent auditor during the Annual General Meeting.
+Furthermore, every shareholder has the right to nominate candidates for the election of the independent auditor during the Annual General Meeting.

-Countermotions and candidate nominations received by the company at the address specified in the convocation (innogy SE, Legal & Compliance, Opernplatz 1, 45128 Essen, Germany, fax: +49-201-12-15283, e-mail: HV2018.Antraege@innogy.com) at least 14 days before the General Meeting, not including the date of receipt or the day of the Annual General Meeting, namely no later than Monday, 9 April 2018, 24:00 hours CEST, shall be made accessible via the www.innogy.com website (“Annual General Meeting 2018”) along with the shareholder’s name and possibly a statement by management and—as regards countermotions—the grounds.
+Countermotions and candidate nominations received by the company at the address specified in the convocation (innogy SE, Legal & Compliance, Opernplatz 1, 45128 Essen, Germany, fax: +49-201-12-15283, e-mail: HV2019.Antraege@innogy.com) at least 14 days before the General Meeting, not including the date of receipt or the day of the Annual General Meeting, namely no later than Monday, 15 April 2019, 24:00 hours CEST, shall be made accessible via the iam.innogy.com website (“Annual General Meeting 2019”) along with the shareholder’s name and possibly a statement by management and—as regards countermotions—the grounds.

 Pursuant to Section 126, Paragraph 2 of the German Stock Corporation Act, there is no need to make a countermotion and its grounds accessible if

 The same applies analogously to making candidate nominations accessible.
-Furthermore, candidate nominations need not be made accessible if they do not include the name, current profession and domicile of the nominated candidate and when nominating candidates for the Supervisory Board elections information on their membership in other legally mandated supervisory boards or comparable domestic and foreign supervisory bodies of business untertakings.
+Furthermore, candidate nominations need not be made accessible if they do not include the name, current profession and domicile of the nominated candidate.
 Other than countermotions, candidate nominations need not be reasoned.

 Grounds provided for countermotions and candidate nominations need not be made accessible if they exceed a length of 5,000 characters.
 If several shareholders file countermotions on the same subject matter of a resolution or nominate the same candidate, the Executive Board may combine the countermotions and candidate nominations as well as their grounds.